OtterBrowser/otter-browser/README.md

 Otter Browser
 =============

-Project aiming to recreate classic Opera (12.x) UI using Qt5.
+Project aiming to recreate the best aspects of the classic Opera (12.x) UI using Qt5